 Tuition is computed on the assumption that a student remains throughout the academic year.
 Since a place in class has been reserved for each student, tuition is refunded in accordance with the University refund policy.
 A student withdrawing from the University must comply with proper clearance procedures as outlined in the catalog.
 Reductions in indebtedness are made solely at the discretion of the University for Withdrawals necessitated by conditions beyond a student's control such as an emergency acceptable to the University.
-Refunds or reductions in indebtedness are processed after all required approvals are documented on a withdrawal form.
-Students are obligated for all charges (tuition/fees/books/supplies/etc.) for the semester they are currently attending plus any prior account balance.
+Refunds or reductions in indebtedness are obligated for all charges (tuition/fees/books/supplies/etc.) for the semester they are currently attending plus any prior account balance.
 A semester of sixteen (16) weeks, may consist of four (4) consecutive four (4) week terms or two (2) consecutive eight (8) week terms or one (1) consecutive sixteen (16) week semester of instruction.
 A \$100 administrative fee is charged when a student withdraws prior to the end of a semester.
 A student who has withdrawn and wishes to re-enter is charged a \$150 reentry fee.